Building an outpatient pediatric VAD program

 Several years ago, the team at The Heart Center at Children’s Health℠, Children’s Medical Center Dallas came to a key realization about children with ventricular assist devices (VADs): Those children might achieve better outcomes if they were given more time on VADs — and were potentially sent home with the devices — instead of being moved to transplant as quickly as possible.
-That insight spurred David Sutcliffe, M.D., and his colleagues to develop one of the nation’s most innovative outpatient pediatric VAD programs.
+That insight spurred David Sutcliffe, M.D., and his colleagues to develop the only outpatient pediatric VAD program in North Texas.

 Building on the experience of other centers, the team developed eligibility criteria, designed a comprehensive process for educating children, families and their communities about living with VADs outside the hospital, and instituted a robust monitoring and follow-up system.
 Today, approximately 60% of discharge-eligible Children’s Health patients go home with a VAD, giving them an opportunity to become stronger and better prepared for the long medical journey ahead.

-“If a child can return home and get back to a normal routine, they’ll usually end up healthier than if they’re confined to the hospital — and that puts them in position for a faster recovery and better outcome after transplant,” says Dr. Sutcliffe, Medical Director of the VAD program at The Heart Center at Children’s Health and Assistant Professor at UT Southwestern.
+“If a child can return home and get back to a normal routine, they’ll usually end up healthier than if they’re confined to the hospital — and that puts them in position for a faster recovery and better outcome after transplant,” says Dr. Sutcliffe, Medical Director of Pediatric Advanced Cardiac Care at The Heart Center at Children’s Health and Assistant Professor at UT Southwestern.

 Giving Patients a Chance to Rehabilitate